 The Arts have a crucial role to play in building a free and healthy Society.

-Art cannot be art if it is just art.
 The plays must point at the traumas of society and extend the stage outside the theater.
 We have to tell the stories those whose stories have not been told and those who are not accounted or heard.